 Prior to beginning graduate study in the Department of Communication, each student is assigned a temporary advisor until the student initiates a request for a supervisory committee.
 Temporary advisors are assigned by the Director of Graduate Studies.
-Students are expected and encouraged to contact their temporary advisors prior to the beginning of or early in the student's first semester in order to ensure the student's appropriate progress and foster their understanding of Department expectations and culture.
+Students are expected and encouraged to contact their temporary advisees prior to the beginning of or early in the student's first semester in order to ensure students' appropriate progress and understanding.
+Across the first year of a student's residency, temporary advisors should work with their temporary advisees to aid them in identifying an appropriate permanent advisor.